-With Rogers Arena located within steps of Gastown and Chinatown, attending a Vancouver Canucks game is a breeze -- assuming you have tickets, as the Canucks have sold out every home game since 2002.
+With Rogers Arena located within steps of Gastown and Chinatown, attending a Vancouver Canucks game is a breeze.
+That is, assuming you have tickets since the Canucks have just come off a sold-out streak of 474 home games.
 The arena is central to dozens of food and drink options, public transit and parking.
 Here’s what you need to know before heading to a game, including a few tricks to finding tickets:

 Grabbing a Bite Before the Game

 Single game tickets are available for purchase at all Ticketmaster outlets, online at ticketmaster.ca or at the Rogers Arena Box Office.
 Tickets are priced dynamically, meaning that they rise and fall depending on who the Canucks are playing, team rivalries, current standings and the day of the week.
-But with the Canucks’ popularity, securing tickets is not always a simple task since the team has sold out more than 300 consecutive home games.
+But with the Canucks’ popularity, securing tickets is not always a simple task since the team regularly sells out home games.
 There are several alternatives that will increase your chances of getting tickets to the game.

-Signing up for the Prime Seat Club on Canucks.com allows you to buy tickets directly from season ticket holders in a safe and secure format.
-There are many local hotels and restaurants that offer ticket packages, such as the Rosedale on Robson Suite Hotel that offers a Canucks Package, which comes with tickets and overnight accommodation.
+The Ticket Exchange system on Canucks.com allows you to buy tickets directly from season ticket holders in a safe and secure format.
+There are also many local hotels, such as the Rosedale on Robson Suite Hotel and Best Western Plus Chateau Granville that offer packages combining Canucks tickets and overnight accommodation.
 Also, make sure you visit the team’s promotions page for deals on group tickets, upgrade programs and more.

 Parking at Rogers Arena